Community of Learning leader

 - 0.40 full-time teacher equivalent release time (this will appear on the school’s staffing entitlement notice)

-Allowances are made on a pro-rata basis if an appointee is in a role for less than one year.
+Allowances are made on a pro-rata basis if an appointee is in a role for less than 1 year.

 Applicants for the Community of Learning leader role will have: